OctopusDeploy/.github/CONTRIBUTING.md

-# Contributing to Octopus Server
+# Contributing to Octopus Deploy

 :+1::tada: First off, thanks for your contribution to Octopus Deploy! :tada::+1: